P-R-N-D/ENN-PyTorch/README.md

 ```
 During training and inference the progress bar reports MB/s, TFLOPS, elapsed time, and completion percentage while distributed workers stay synchronized through the join context.
 FLOP counters and adaptive loss weights update automatically, and the pipeline keeps dataset schemas and scaling statistics in sync with the provided tensors.

-The workflow helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.
+The runtime helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

 ### Sample workbook configuration